top of page

 When a call or customer request is received, a crew is dispatched to determine the location, impact and severity of the leak.

-Once the general repair location has been identified, special equipment is used to locate any other utility lines that may be affected when digging begins.
-The repair crews are dispatched to the location to begin.
+Once the general repair location has been identified, special equipment is dispatched to locate any other utility lines that may be affected when digging begins.
+These line locates may take up to 3 hours to complete.
+Once lines are located, repair crews are dispatched to the location to begin repairs.
 Excavation exposes the problematic water line and the repair is completed.
 The pipes are then flushed and water is tested to ensure water quality.
+After that, the damaged road, lane, or right-of-way must be repaired to the match the existing surface features.
+This may take some time depending on the depth of the hole, the construction season, weather and the availability of equipment and materials.

 How long does it take to repair a water line?